 Our sincere and heartfelt best wishes go out to you all.

 198 Street Poppies

-198 local men from Marple, Marple Bridge, Mellor, Compstall and High Lane lost their lives serving their country during WWI and so this year, the 100th anniversary of its end, the Marple Poppy Appeal Team are putting up 198 Street Poppies on lampposts throughout the area in their memory.
-All Street Poppies will carry individual names, which we believe may be unique to Marple.
+198 local men from Marple, Marple Bridge, Mellor, Compstall and High Lane lost their lives serving their country during WWI and so this year, the 100th anniversary of its end, the Marple Poppy Appeal Team put up 198 Street Poppies on lampposts throughout the area in their memory.
+All Street Poppies will carried individual names, which we believe may be unique to Marple.

 Above: Street Poppies in Marple Memorial Park

-The Friends of Marple Memorial Park have erected 20 poppies commemorating men with links to the park - mainly the Carver family and men who worked at Hollins Mill before going to war.
-Other volunteers, including Marple Firefighters, have been out erecting poppies in the main streets of the area.
-Throughout the district, poppies commemorating the men will appear on lampposts close to the area where they lived or worked.
+The Friends of Marple Memorial Park erected 20 poppies commemorating men with links to the park - mainly the Carver family and men who worked at Hollins Mill before going to war.
+Other volunteers, including Marple Firefighters, erected poppies in the main streets of the area.
+Throughout the district, poppies commemorating the men appeared on lampposts close to the area where they lived or worked.

 This follows on from the success of last year's campaign, when 46 Street Poppies were erected on local lampposts to commemorate the men killed in 1917.
 This inspired Stockport Council to promote the idea across the borough for 2018 and this year Marple Area Committee are kindly supporting our efforts to commemorate the loss of men throughout the District of Marple.

 As last year, local businesses and individuals sponsored these Street Poppy tributes.